 The Trinity RFPG supports the use of freeboard in local floodplain ordinances and court orders.
-Ideally, the Trinity RFPG recommends cities and counties to adopt and enforce a minimum freeboard requirement of one foot above the BFE based on future 1-percent ACE conditions, where possible.
+Ideally, the Trinity RFPG recommends cities and counties to adopt and enforce a minimum freeboard requirement of one foot above the BFE based on future 1% annual chance storm event conditions, where possible.